Meaningful Recognition: What Pharmacy Technicians Really Want on World Pharmacy Technician Day

 - Offering generic branded items—pens, cups, or lanyards—without any message of thanks

-- Sending mass “thank-you” emails that feel impersonal
+- Sending mass “thank you” emails that feel impersonal

 Recognition That Elevates the Profession

-Examples that stood out include:
+Examples that stood out include the following:

 - Featuring technicians in World Pharmacy Technician Day social posts or internal newsletters